No products in the cart.

 Instead of reacting by lunching and barking, you can come sit here next to me and get a treat.

 By providing alternatives for your dog your bond automatically becomes stronger as your dog now starts to trust you more.
-Aversive methods do the complete opposite making the trust between you slowly disappear and increases your dog’s stress levels, until your dog eventually shuts down.
+Aversive methods do the complete opposite making the trust between your dog and you slowly disappear and increases your dog’s stress levels, until your dog eventually shuts down (Read more about how stress affects dogs in this blog post).

-Many countries have already banned shock collars completely, and in Sweden (where I live) the use of a shock collar is considered animal abuse and is prohibited by law.
+Many countries have already banned shock collars completely, and in Sweden the use of a shock collar is considered animal abuse and is prohibited by law.

 Banning shock collars and taking stands like PetCo is definitely a step in the right direction.
 There are sadly still many trainers and dog owners that use aversive methods but by sharing scientifically based evidence positive reinforcing training methods will hopefully carve its way forward.